 The petty cashbook is of two types, which are shown below:

 - Simple Petty Cashbook:

 - Columnar Petty Cashbook

-We Explain it in Detail in Article posted after Triple column.
+We Explain it in Detail in Article posted after the Triple column.

 Thanks for reading this topic, please comment on your feedback whatever you want.
 If you have any question please ask us by commenting.